-- 3.9.1 The main processing zone (Zone A) will receive all Category 1 (Green loads) and Category 2 (Amber loads) inert waste materials deemed to be suitable for recycling to produce recycled aggregates.
-These feedstock materials will be stockpiled within Zone A in segregated areas according to type (i.e. rock, concrete, weathered asphalt). - 3.9.2 The different types of waste material will be delivered to the mobile crushing and screening plant for processing in batches, as part of the aggregate recycling operations, depending on the type of secondary aggregate being produced. - 3.9.3 Based on the prevailing weather conditions, the inspection zone operative will decide on the extent to which a Category 2 load is suitable for stockpiling within Zone A for recycling. - 3.9.4 The Category 3 (Red loads) inert waste materials received across the TTS weighbridge, once inspected by the AAL reception and inspection zone operative, will be directed for tipping at the agreed processing zones.
+- 3.9.1 The main processing zone (Zone A) will receive all Category 1 (Green loads) and Category 2 (Amber loads) inert waste materials deemed to be suitable for recycling to produce secondary aggregates.
+These feedstock materials will be stockpiled within Zone A in segregated areas according to type (i.e. rock, concrete, weathered asphalt). - 3.9.2 The different types of waste material will be delivered to the mobile crushing and screening plant for processing in batches, as part of the aggregate recycling operations, depending on the type of secondary aggregate being produced. - 3.9.3 Based on the prevailing weather conditions, the inspection zone operative will decide on the extent to which a Category 2 load is suitable for stockpiling within Zone A for recycling. - 3.9.4 Any Category 3 (Red loads) or loads refused due to non-compliance received across the AAL weighbridge, once inspected by the AAL reception and inspection zone operative, will be directed back to the TTS weighbridge. - 3.9.5 The following mobile processing plant is used in the inert waste processing operations: